maxchampoux/Ibanfirst/README.md

 * Know Your Customer (KYC): Standard Entity Identification Procedure for direct clients.
 * Know your Customers' Shareholder (KYCS): Specific Entity Identification Procedure for shareholders of IbanFirst's direct clients.
 * Know your Customers' Users (KYCU): Specific Entity Identification Procedure for users of IbanFirst's direct clients.
-* Know Your Customers' Counterparty: Third-party Customer Identification Procedure for indirect clients.
+* Know Your Customers' Counterparty (KYCC) : Third-party Customer Identification Procedure for indirect clients of licensed IbanFirst's direct clients.

 #### <a id="definition_account"></a> Define an Account ####